y2mk1ng/AP-CCNter/README.md

 Each member can only use a QR code ONCE, and each QR code is only allowed for ONLY ONE member to use.

-@ AP-CCN.
+@ AP-CCN, 2019, Hsinchu, Taiwan.
 All rights reserved.